-During 2007, the LAP celebrated the success of 22 attorneys who met the above criteria and completed the Program.
-(The Program began operations in 2002).
-Another 28 attorneys who entered the Program in 2002 are still participating and hope to complete the Program during the coming year.
+In view of the above criteria, it should be noted that the Program began operations in 2002.
+During 2008, the LAP celebrated the success of 18 attorneys who met the above criteria and completed the Program.
+Another 100 attorneys who entered the Program during the period 2002-2004 are still participating, and are expected to complete the Program during the coming year.